-Though asbestos was thought for many years to be a useful building material, it poses a significant danger to humans.
+Though asbestos was thought to be a useful building material for many years, it poses a significant danger to humans.
 Asbestos is made up of tiny fibers that the human body cannot break down.
 These fibers can scar the inside of major organs and lead to long-term health problems.
 Outside of cancers, asbestos can cause serious issues like asbestosis and pleural effusions.

 Asbestos and Deadly Diseases

-Asbestos is a mineral that occurs in rocky areas across the globe.
-Its natural properties of heat- and flame-resistance and durability made it appealing for use in many industries.
-As a result, it was mined commercially and used for over a century to make buildings, ships, and a wide variety of construction materials and consumer products.
+Asbestos is a mineral found in rocky areas across the globe.
+It is naturally durable and resistant to heat and flame.
+These properties made it appealing for use in many industries.
+As a result, it was used for over a century to make buildings, ships, and a wide variety of construction materials and consumer products.

-However, despite its wide use throughout much of the 20th century, it is now well-known that asbestos exposure can cause serious health issues if humans breathe asbestos in or swallow its fibers.
-Outside of cancers like mesothelioma, asbestos exposure is also known to cause other devastating illnesses like asbestosis.
+However, despite its wide use throughout much of the 20th century, it is now well-known that asbestos exposure can cause serious health issues if humans breathe in or swallow asbestos fibers.
+Outside of different kinds of cancer, asbestos exposure is also known to cause other devastating illnesses like asbestosis.

-Perhaps even scarier is the fact that asbestos-related diseases often take decades to develop, making them extremely difficult to detect while they are still treatable.
-To make matters worse, it’s impossible to tell if someone will develop an asbestos-related disease and which one — if any — will arise after exposure.
+Asbestos-related diseases often take decades to develop, making them extremely difficult to detect while they are still treatable.
+To make matters worse, it is impossible to tell what asbestos-related disease — if any — will arise after exposure.

-If you or someone you love was routinely exposed to asbestos through their job or military service, getting the facts about asbestos-related diseases is extremely important.
+If you or someone you love was routinely exposed to asbestos through their job or military service, getting the facts about asbestos-related conditions is extremely important.